PharmGKB/PharmCAT/docs/using/Outside-Call-Format.md

 These **outside call files** can be supplied to the [PharmCAT](/using/Running-PharmCAT#outside-calls) tool using the `-po` flag.

+{: .warn}
-Calls specified in this file will override results from the `Named Allele Matcher`.
+> Calls specified in this file will override results from the `Named Allele Matcher`.

 ## File format